20 Things to Sell When You Want to Make Quick Cash

 The amount of money you receive varies, but donating plasma can usually turn into a regular side gig.
 Many give bonuses to people who donate on a regular basis.
 Check online for a local plasma donation center near you.

 6 Services to Sell to Make Money Online or Locally

-If you don’t have unwanted items to get rid of and you’re not crafty enough to make physical products, consider marketing and selling your services instead.
+If you don’t have unwanted items to get rid of and you prefer not to make crafts or physical products to sell, consider marketing and selling your services instead.

-Anyone can become a virtual assistant.
-You just need an internet connection, the ability to organize and work with multiple clients at once, and a basic knowledge of computers.
+To become a virtual assistant, you need an internet connection, the ability to organize and work with multiple clients at once, and skills that business owners are looking for.

 Since businesses need help taking care of tasks like social media management, customer service, or responding to emails, there are many opportunities for you to work as a VA, even without any special skills or training.

 You can easily work from home as a virtual assistant and bring in a steady income.